spatie/scss/README.md

 SCSS boilerplate with common functions, mixins, helpers and patterns to kickstart CSS authoring.

-The packages sets some sensible defaults for HTML elements eg.:
+The package sets some sensible defaults for HTML elements eg.:

 ```scss
 // base/*.scss